FPGAwars/apio-wiki-archive/Apio-development-environment.md

 # Install the apio packages.
 apio packages install

 # You are ready to go.
-You can find the latest command help at https://github.com/FPGAwars/apio/blob/develop/COMMANDS.md
+You can find the latest command help at
-# or use apio's -h flag
+# https://github.com/FPGAwars/apio/blob/develop/COMMANDS.md or use the apio's -h flag
 apio -h
 apio drivers ftdi -h
 ```